 Endoscopic mucosal resection (EMR) is a technique used to remove raised (nodular) or depressed areas of Barrett's esophagus.
 These areas have the most potential to contain cancer cells and also higher grades of dysplasia.
 Removal is achieved by placing a small rubber band around the tissue after it has been suctioned into a cap at the end of the endoscope.
 Once the area of concern has been banded, a "snare" is inserted and closed around the tissue.
 Electrocautery (heat) is then applied through the metal snare to cut the tissue out of the esophagus.
 The area is then allowed to heal, and in a few weeks, treatment with radiofrequency ablation can begin.

 For more about interventional endoscopic procedures, visit the Advanced Interventional Endoscopy page.

 Barrett's Esophagus Surgery

 In the case of large lesions or those deep within the esophagus, some patients with Barrett's esophagus may need surgery to remove the abnormal tissue.
-The thoracic surgeons at NYP/Weill Cornell are highly skilled in performing the full range of surgical techniques for the esophagus and use minimally invasive approaches whenever possible, returning patients to their normal activities sooner.
+The upper gastrointestinal and thoracic surgeons at NYP/Weill Cornell are highly skilled in performing the full range of surgical techniques for the esophagus and use minimally invasive approaches whenever possible, returning patients to their normal activities sooner.